panpf/zoomimage/docs/wiki/subsampling.md

 When will subsampling be enabled?

 * contentSize is smaller than contentOriginSize
-* The aspect ratio of contentSize and the aspect ratio of contentOriginSize do not differ by more than 0.5f
+* The scaling factor of the sides of contentSize and contentOriginSize does not differ by more than 1f
-* On Android, it must be a type supported by BitmapRegionDecoder.
-If the desktop platform is not GIF, it is fine.
+* On Android, it must be a type supported by BitmapRegionDecoder, non-Android platforms are fine as long as they are not GIFs

 ### Use the subsampling feature